mjlavin80/tf-idf-programming-historian-draft/tf-idf-lesson.md

 </table>
 </div>

 After looking at this list, imagine trying to discern information about the obituary that this table represents.
-We might infer from the presence of "her" and "cochrane" in the list that a woman named Cochrane is being discussed but, at the same time, this could easily be about a person from Cochrane, Wisconsin or someone associated with the Cochrane Collaboration, a non-profit, non-governmental organization.
+We might infer from the presence of _her_ and _cochrane_ in the list that a woman named Cochrane is being discussed but, at the same time, this could easily be about a person from Cochrane, Wisconsin or someone associated with the Cochrane Collaboration, a non-profit, non-governmental organization.
 The problem with this list is that most of top terms would be top terms in any obituary and, indeed, any sufficiently large chunk of writing in most languages.
-This is because most languages are heavily dependent on function words like "the," "as," "of," "to," and "from" that serve primarily grammatical or structural purposes, and appear regardless of the text's subject matter.
+This is because most languages are heavily dependent on function words like _the,_ _as,_ _of,_ _to,_ and _from_ that serve primarily grammatical or structural purposes, and appear regardless of the text's subject matter.
 A list of an obituary's most frequent terms tell us little about the obituary or the person being memorialized.
 Now let's use __tf-idf__ term weighting to compare the same obituary from the first example to the rest of our corpus of _New York Times_ obituaries.
 The top ten term scores look like this:

 <div>
 <table border="1" class="dataframe">